trgr234/ICT-311-Information-Literacy-Repository/Criteria.md

 * The information source defines or explains what information literacy is and how it can be understood.

-* The sources have credible authors that have references to other potential outlets for understanding information literacy.
+* The sources have credible authors that have experience in information literacy.

-* The information source understand that information literacy is multi-faceted and there is not one concrete definition to define the entire field of information literacy, there are multiple ways of interpreting and understanding information.
+* The information source explores one of the multi-faceted explanations for information literacy and understands that there is not one concrete definition to define the entire field of information literacy.

+* The information source provides a logical understanding of information literacy and how it is used in modern society.